 Within the retro scene there has been a rise of replications of old retro consoles in mini form, the most popular of these was the Mini Nes by Nintendo, they soon followed this up with the Mini Snes, then the market saw Sega and Sony also release mini versions of their retro consoles.
 Popularity was so high this also brought about full size replicas as well.
 It was only a matter of time that the market would shift to other platforms beyond just the retro consoles and bring back retro computers.
-The Commodore C64 mini arrived which was a successful product and so was shortly followed by a full size C64 replica, now the same company is bring the Amiga platform in mini size.
+The Commodore C64 mini arrived which was a successful product and so was shortly followed by a full size C64 replica, now the same company is bringing the Amiga platform in mini size.

 The A500 Mini

-Retro games ltd on 10th August 2021 announced a new mini Computer called the The A500 Mini, designed to feel and look like the Amiga A500 that came out in 1987.
+Retro games ltd on 10th August 2021 announced a new mini Computer called The A500 Mini, designed to feel and look like the Amiga A500 that came out in 1987.
 Picture of the unit below

 25 games will come with the system, 1 game ( Citadel ) will come free with WHDload package you will need to download.